-A hands-on two-week certificate course on permaculture principles and design practices, especially permaculture in community and methods that will engage the heart, head and hands.
+Join us for a hands-on two-week certificate course on permaculture principles and design practices, with a focus on permaculture in community and methods that will engage the heart, head and hands.

 Permaculture is about living lightly on the planet and making sure that we can sustain human activities for many generations to come, in harmony with nature.